 Program

 The Workshop is a player-focused program.
-Our superb faculty are there to work and play with you, not to rehearse and perform with one another.
+Our artist faculty are there to work and play with you, not to perform with one another.

-In between their assigned groups, players also take part each day in organized sight-reading sessions overseen by a faculty member.
+In between their assigned groups, players also take part each day in organized sight-reading sessions overseen by faculty.
 In these "round-robin" groups, tips are shared and tactics employed in how to navigate unfamiliar music, so that participants can increase their confidence in such settings.

 In the middle of each day we have downtime, for rest, recreation, or remedial practicing.
 A sample schedule can be seen here.

 After dinner, players match up as they please in repertoire of their own choice, often in larger ensembles (quintets and sextets).
 The Workshop has an extensive music library, and players bring their own favorites.
-All faculty are available to play in these pick-up groups.
+All faculty artists are available to play in these pick-up groups.
 Some players post sign-up sheets, others just assemble themselves on an ad-hoc basis.
 The faculty work to ensure that everyone who wishes to play gets to do so.
-In some suites, the music goes on into the wee hours.

 Participants return to their normal lives exhausted and inspired!

 The Workshop is also one of the best values on the adult chamber music circuit.
-Notwithstanding top-tier faculty and modern facilities, our all-inclusive fees for 2019 were only $650 for resident musicians and $425 for commuting musicians (new fees might have a nominal adjustment).
+Notwithstanding top-tier faculty and modern facilities, our all-inclusive fees for 2024 were only $690 for resident musicians and $470 for commuting musicians.
+A nominal increase for 2025 is possible.